 With continuous integration and continuous delivery (CI/CD), there’s no time to waste, releases are made much more frequently, and automation is what keeps the process running.

-One of the critical DevOps practices is the automation oprocessf the software development cycle.
+One of the critical DevOps practices is the automation process of the software development cycle.
 Automation enables instant response to customer feedback, which comes in handy when organizations rapidly release new, highly anticipated features.
 By automating workflows, developers are able to focus entirely on writing and improving code as well as developing even more advanced features.

 In a DevOps setting, teams can use various software solutions to create and test different applications by running one simple command and determining if it works in the production phase.

 In addition to CI/CD, automated testing is imperative to ensure successful DevOps practices.
 These tests may include integration tests, end-to-end testing, performance tests, and unit tests.
-By automating all the steps in the development and deployment process, machines can be trained to deploy software faster, safer, and more efficiently than ever.

 DevOps Best Practices